E-Invoicing for Construction Contracts in Malaysia: The 2024 Practical Guide

 Each e-Invoice must include proper buyer credentials, depending on customer type:

-SSM Registration Number + TIN (Tax Identification Number)
+Business Entity (Company, Enterprise) SSM Registration Number + TIN (Tax Identification Number)

-Either MyKad/MyTentera IC or TIN
+Malaysian Individual Either MyKad/MyTentera IO or TIN

-Passport number + TIN, if available
+Foreign Individual Passport number + TIN, if available

 If TIN or ID is missing or wrong → The e-Invoice will be rejected by MyInvois.